webpack/webpack.js.org/content/configuration/plugins.md

 })
 ```

-If a variable is undefined on build, webpack gives a warning.
+If a variable is undefined on build webpack gives a warning on build.
 This can be suppressed with a default value or a `null` value.

 Variables coming from `process.env` are always strings, so unlike [DefinePlugin](https://webpack.js.org/configuration/plugins/#defineplugin) variables are stringified before replaced.
 Undefined variables are an exception.